rajanil/mkboost/README.md

 ### Visualization

 Scripts to generate the plots in the paper are outlined here.
-Figures are output to <project path>/fig/
+Figures are output to mkboost/fig/

     3a. plot_boost_auc.py
         - Generates Fig 1 and 2.